saylesss88/nix-book/src/nix/hardening_NixOS.md

 zcat /proc/config.gz | grep CONFIG_STACKPROTECTOR
 ```

-## OR Harden your existing Kernel

-If you chose the hardened kernel don't follow this section.
+## Further Hardening with sysctl

-**Or** you can harden the kernel you're using `sysctl`, the following parameters
+You can also harden the kernel you're using `sysctl`, the following parameters
 come from the madaidans-insecurities guide with a few optimizations:

 ```nix